 - understand fundamental biology and thereby the mechanisms underlying disease integrate basic and clinical research - apply a rigorous mechanism-based approach to clinical problems and - innovate to solve the health challenges of our society.

 Terms of Appointment

 Tenure and probation

-Appointments will be made on a fixed -term basis for a period of 3 years your employment relies on the availability of finite funds for a specific purpose that are not part of the University's general revenues.
-Appointments will be subject to satisfactory completion of a six month probationary period.
+Appointments will be made on a fixed -term basis to 31st May 2027.
+Appointments will be subject to satisfactory completion of a 6-month probationary period.

 Hours of Work and Working Pattern